 - Introduction to Bird-Watching (PDF): It’s possible to find birds to watch virtually anywhere, including your backyard, in your neighborhood, and in parks and natural areas.

 Binoculars vary in price and in features.
-A beginning birder need not spend a lot of money on intricate binoculars.
 Inexpensive binoculars often have Porro prisms.
-These binoculars can be somewhat bulky, but they focus quickly.
+These binoculars can be somewhat bulky.
+On the upside, they focus quickly.
 Roof prism binoculars are more expensive than Porro prisms, but they often provide an easier handling experience with better magnification.

 - Choosing Binoculars for Birding (PDF): Binoculars have various features for effective bird-watching, including their power, field of view, and how they focus.

 - Advice on Choosing Birding Optics (PDF): Birders often use optics to give them a close view of birds.
 A heavier pair of binoculars may be beneficial because it is easier to hold them steady while using them.

 - How to Choose and Use Birding Optics (PDF): Active bird-watchers often use both a spotting scope for long-range viewing and binoculars for closer viewing.